-Specialize in Proving the Highest Level of Care to the Tiniest Patients
+Amazing Together: Providing the Highest Levels of Care to the Tiniest Patients.

-Our 72-Bed Regional Neonatal Intensive Care Unit (NICU) at Sunrise Children's Hospital serves critically ill newborns and premature infants in Las Vegas and the surrounding area that require medical or surgical intervention.
+Our 72-bed, regional Neonatal Intensive Care Unit (NICU) at Sunrise Children's Hospital serves critically ill newborns and premature infants in Las Vegas and the surrounding areas that require medical or surgical intervention.
 As a Level III NICU, our NICU is the largest, most comprehensive NICU in the state of Nevada.
 More than 900 babies a year are cared for in this unit by a comprehensive team of clinical experts.

 Newborn Care Team

-In addition to board-certified neonatologists, the newborn care team consists of specialty-trained neonatal intensive care unit nurses, neonatal nurse practitioners, charge nurses, respiratory practitioners, social workers, case manager/discharge planner, developmental specialists, lactation specialists and support staff who are in the unit round-the-clock, dedicated to tiny patients and their families.
+Our newborn care team is truly amazing together.
+It includes board-certified neonatologists, specialty-trained neonatal intensive-care nurses, neonatal nurse practitioners, charge nurses, respiratory practitioners, social workers, case manager/discharge planner, developmental specialists, lactation specialists and support staff.
+They all work together, 24/7 as a highly focused team, dedicated to tiny patients and their families.

-The NICU utilizes specialty infant beds designed for the safe monitoring and stable environment that high-risk infants require.
-To ensure safe medication administration, Sunrise Children's Hospital uses the most advanced pharmacy safety measures and has a dedicated infant/pediatric pharmacy staffed by trained pediatric pharmacists.
+The NICU uses specialty infant beds designed for the safe monitoring and stable environment that high-risk infants need.
+To ensure safe medication administration, Sunrise Children's Hospital uses the most advanced pharmacy safety measures and has a dedicated infant/pediatric pharmac staffed by trained pediatric pharmacists.
 The teams in the NICU include experts who place specialized IV lines and respond to high-risk newborn deliveries.
-All these measures ensure the highest level of care for the most fragile infants.
+All these measures ensure the highest levels of care for the most fragile infants.

 Treatment and care is state-of-the-art and includes: nitric oxide, high-frequency ventilation, latest methods for surgical and non-surgical treatment for cardiac, neurosurgical and GI conditions.